John Wayne Gacy's house

 Five of his victims remain unidentified.

-Although he committed his first murder in 1972, it wasn't until April of 1976 that his killings became a regular occurrence.
-That was roughly one month after his divorce from his second wife Carole Hoff was finalized.
+Although he committed his first murder in 1972, it wasn't until 1976 that his main serial killings began.

-Colorized police photographs of his bedroom and recreation room.
+These are colorized police photographs of his bedroom (top) and recreation room (bottom).

 Roughly 28 miles away.